programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 To move local changes (new post, settings tweak, etc.) to your live site:
 - Make the desired changes to your website's local files.
-- Open the GitHub for Desktop app, make sure your website is chosen in the left sidebar's list of repositories, and write your commit message summary (and description if desired).
+- Open the GitHub Desktop app, make sure your website is chosen in the left sidebar's list of repositories, and write your commit message summary (and description if desired).
 - Click "Commit to gh-pages" in the lower left.
 - After the commit has completed, click "Sync" in the upper right.
 - Allow up to a minute for your changes to reach GitHub's web servers, then visit your website and refresh the page to see your changes live!